All Episodes

 You're one of them, like Mary Ann.

-I don't even know how you do these interviews, but you're doing it to warn other parents that this can happen to them too.
+I don't even know how you do these interviews, but you're doing it to warn other parents that this can happen to them, too.

 Oh, absolutely.

-The uh, you know, that just hit me like a sledgehammer in the chest the other day when when they found her, and then a few hours later they said it was the illegal alien that killed her.
+That just hit me like a sledgehammer in the chest the other day when they found her.

-It just goes to show you that our our liberal side of our government is not ready to put the American people first.
+It just goes to show you that our liberal side of our government is not ready to put the American people first.

 They're not ready to fight for American citizens.